supermario/visual-indent/README.md

 ### Install

+:warning: `visual-indent` is currently unreleased and rough around the edges.

 `apm install supermario/visual-indent`

 Note: you may find [`auto-detect-indentation`](https://atom.io/packages/auto-detect-indentation) with "Show spacing in status bar" enabled to be useful if you frequently swap between indentation sizings.